IBM-Cloud/docs/services/UCCR/UCCR_deployRun.md

 Inapplicable tasks have the status of `Not Applicable`.
 Tasks with the `Not Applicable` status cannot be started.
 If an inapplicable task is a prerequisite for an active task, the dependency is ignored.

-To start a deployment, complete these steps.
+To start a deployment, complete the following steps:

 1. On the Deployment Plans page, click the deployment plan that you want to use for the deployment.
 The deployment detail page is displayed.